splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/get-started.rst

 - Ready for Splunk Observability Cloud (APM and RUM)
 - W3C headers with baggage for context propagation by default
 - OTLP over HTTP exporter to send spans to the Splunk OTel Collector
-- Follows OpenTelemetry and Observability Cloud semantic conventions
+- OpenTelemetry and Observability Cloud semantic conventions

 .. note:: If you need AlwaysOn Profiling for .NET, use the SignalFx Instrumentation for .NET.
 See :ref:`get-started-dotnet`.